chalk-ai/examples/13_airflow/README.md

 ## Shared Python Environment

 If you plan to use a shared python environment, you need to add the `chalkpy` package to your set of airflow dependencies.
-Then you can simply define a task that creates a `ChalkClient` and triggers a resolver run.
+Then you can simply define a task that triggers a resolver from a `ChalkClient` and add it to your dag.

 ```python
 from airflow.decorators import task